Six Flags Magic Mountain: Since 2007

-On August 29, 2018, the park announced the brand new racing launch coaster West Coast Racers from Premier Rides and a revamp of the old Cyclone Bay area into a high-energy, urban Los Angeles.
-The ride itself is dubbed the first launched racing coaster in the world and the first quadruple launched coaster, even though the existing Fiorano GT Challenge holds these records.
-The Möbius loop coaster officially opened to the public on January 9, 2020, and became the 19th coaster at the park.
+In August 2018, the park announced the brand new racing launch coaster West Coast Racers from Premier Rides and a revamp of the old Cyclone Bay area into a high-energy, urban Los Angeles.
+The ride is dubbed the first launched racing coaster in the world and the first quadruple-launched coaster, even though the existing Fiorano GT Challenge holds these records.
+The Möbius loop coaster opened to the public in January 2020, and became the 19th coaster at the park.

-On March 24, 2019, the park announced that Green Lantern: First Flight would permanently close and be removed from the park which no longer makes West Coast Racers the park's 20th coaster.
+In March 2019, the park announced that Green Lantern: First Flight would permanently close and be removed from the park, which no longer makes West Coast Racers the park's 20th coaster.

 On March 13, 2020, the park closed due to the COVID-19 pandemic.
 The theme park reopened on April 1, 2021, with Members and Passholders being granted access on April 1 and 2, with the general public being admitted to the park on April 3.
 As of August 2021, Six Flags Magic Mountain visitors are no longer required to wear masks outdoors.

-On October 21, 2021, the park announced Wonder Woman Flight of Courage, the world's tallest and fastest single rail coaster, to open in summer 2022.
+In October 2021, the park announced Wonder Woman Flight of Courage, the world's tallest and fastest single rail coaster, to open in summer 2022.
 The ride is an I-Box Raptor coaster built by Rocky Mountain Construction.

-Starting November 1, 2022, Six Flags Magic Mountain reduced their 365-day operating schedule to operate on select days only.
-The 365 day schedule, which was introduced in 2018 to “maximize travel industry opportunities,” was limited to select weekends only.
-Park Marketing & Communications Publicist Alexandria French said in a statement that the changed operation schedule would deliver a more “exceptional guest experience.”
+Starting November 1, 2022, the 365-day schedule, introduced in 2018 to "maximize travel industry opportunities", was limited to select weekends only during non-peak months.
+Park Marketing & Communications Publicist Alexandria French said in a statement that the changed operation schedule would deliver a more "exceptional guest experience".